geogardenclub/geogardenclub.github.io/docs/user-guide/adding-vendors-crops-varieties.md

 sidebar_position: 1
 ---

-# Add Crops, Varieties, Vendors
+# Add Crops, Varieties, Vendors to the Chapter Database

 :::tip How to add crops, varieties, and vendors to the database.
 :::